 Altmetrics are also available at each Scopus document detail page through PlumX.
 PlumX gathers the impact footprint of research outputs indexed by Scopus and categorizes them into Usage, Captures, Mentions, Social Media and Citations.

-Search for any documents on Scopus and click on the View all Metrics link on the right side of the page.
+Search for any documents on Scopus and click on the View all Metrics > link.